wp-plugins/wp-filebase/readme.txt

 == Frequently Asked Questions ==

+= How can do I get the AJAX tree view like on http://fabi.me/downloads/ ? =

+This feature is called File Browser.
+Go to WP-Filebase settings and click on the tab 'File Browser'.
+There you can select a post or page where the tree view shoud appear.

 = How do I insert a file list into a post?  =

 In the post editor click on the *WP-Filebase* button.
 In the appearing box click on *File list*, then select a category.
 Optionally you can select a custom template.